robrwo/DBIx-Class-Helper-ResultSet-ColumnNames/SECURITY.md

 They may also forward this issue to CPANSec.

-# What Software this Policy Applies to
+# Which Software This Policy Applies To

 Any security vulnerabilities in DBIx-Class-Helper-ColumnNames are covered by this policy.

+Security vulnerabilities in versions of any libraries that are included in DBIx-Class-Helper-ColumnNames are also covered by this policy.

 Security vulnerabilities are considered anything that allows users to execute unauthorised code, access unauthorised resources, or to have an adverse impact on accessibility or performance of a system.

-Security vulnerabilities in upstream software (embedded libraries, prerequisite modules or system libraries, or in Perl), are not covered by this policy unless they affect DBIx-Class-Helper-ColumnNames, or DBIx-Class-Helper-ColumnNames can be used to exploit vulnerabilities in them.
+Security vulnerabilities in upstream software (prerequisite modules or system libraries, or in Perl), are not covered by this policy unless they affect DBIx-Class-Helper-ColumnNames, or DBIx-Class-Helper-ColumnNames can be used to exploit vulnerabilities in them.

 Security vulnerabilities in downstream software (any software that uses DBIx-Class-Helper-ColumnNames, or plugins to it that are not included with the DBIx-Class-Helper-ColumnNames distribution) are not covered by this policy.

-## Which Versions of this Software are Supported?
+## Supported Versions of DBIx-Class-Helper-ColumnNames

 The maintainer(s) will only commit to releasing security fixes for the latest version of DBIx-Class-Helper-ColumnNames.

-Note that the DBIx-Class-Helper-ColumnNames project only supports major versions of Perl released in the past ten (10) years, even though DBIx-Class-Helper-ColumnNames will run on older versions of Perl.
-If a security fix requires us to increase the minimum version of Perl that is supported, then we may do that.
+Note that the DBIx-Class-Helper-ColumnNames project only supports major versions of Perl released in the past 10 years, even though DBIx-Class-Helper-ColumnNames will run on older versions of Perl.
+If a security fix requires us to increase the minimum version of Perl that is supported, then we may do so.

 # Installation and Usage Issues

+The distribution metadata specifies minimum versions of prerequisites that are required for DBIx-Class-Helper-ColumnNames to work.
+However, some of these prerequisites may have security vulnerabilities, and you should ensure that you are using up-to-date versions of these prerequisites.

+Where security vulnerabilities are known, the metadata may indicate newer versions as recommended.

+## Usage

-Please see the module documentation for more information.
+Please see the software documentation for further information.